-- Read and Repeat: Have your child “read” her favorite book to you, using her memory, associations, and clues from the pictures.
+Read and Repeat: Ask your child to “read” his favorite book to you, using his memory, associations, and clues from the pictures.

-- Fill in the Blank: When you read a favorite picture book to your child and come across a short word that rhymes or is familiar to your child because he knows the book very well, stop and let him say the word.
+Fill in the Blank: When you read a favorite picture book to your child and come across a short word that rhymes or is familiar to your child because he knows the story, stop and let him say the word.
 Point to the word as he says it and spell it out.

-- Act it Out: Act out parts of or the whole story of your child’s favorite and well-known books.
+Act it Out: Get theatrical!
+Perform parts of or the whole story from your child’s favorite and well-known books.

 - Writes some letters and words when they are dictated.